 Further, the FDA said, “The food industry can and must do better to prevent exposing consumers to incorrectly labeled packaged food which can cause serious and life-threatening harm.
 Manufacturers should also ensure they have controls in place to prevent the unintentional addition of allergens during manufacturing processes.”

 If you or a family member became seriously ill or died due to undeclared food allergies, contact OnderLaw.
 We hold companies accountable for putting profits over the safety of your family.
-Call 314-963-9000 from anywhere in the United States for a free, no-obligation consultation.
 At OnderLaw, we don’t get paid unless you win your lawsuit, and we will fight for you.